mjaus29/portfolio/README.md

 Welcome to my Modern Developer Portfolio project!
 This is a minimalist yet modern developer portfolio website built using Next.js, featuring animated components, a responsive design, and performance optimization.

-**Motivation:** With the increasing competition in the tech industry, developers need portfolios that stand out while effectively showcasing their skills and projects.
+With the increasing competition in the tech industry, developers need portfolios that stand out while effectively showcasing their skills and projects.
 Traditional portfolios often lack visual appeal and fail to demonstrate the developer's capabilities beyond static displays of work.

-**Purpose:** This portfolio solves the challenge of creating something eye-catching and interactive that leaves a lasting impression on potential employers and clients while maintaining excellent performance and accessibility.
+This portfolio solves the challenge of creating something eye-catching and interactive that leaves a lasting impression on potential employers and clients while maintaining excellent performance and accessibility.

-**Features:** The project showcases technical skills while providing an engaging user experience through interactive elements and sleek animations.
+The project showcases technical skills while providing an engaging user experience through interactive elements and sleek animations.

 **Technologies Used:** Next.js, TypeScript, Tailwind CSS, Framer Motion, Three.js, Sentry, Aceternity UI